-The private sector is encouraged to participate in the development of all transportation programs and plans including the TIP and MTP development.
+The Laredo & Webb County Area MPO encourages the private sector to participate in the development of all transportation programs and plans including the Transportation Improvement Program (TIP) and the Metropolitan Transportation Plan (MTP) development.
 Staff also maintains and periodically updates a list of consultant firms that provide transportation planning services.